-• Twelfth-grade students who are full I.B.
-Diploma candidates or are taking four or more exams during their senior year cannot participate in the Senior Internship Program, attend classes after the last Friday of April, nor take any Second Semester final exams.
-Because of their commitment to take and attend review sessions prior to at least four two-day I.B. external assessments, participation in the Senior Internship Program on the part of these candidates is not feasible.

-• Twelfth-grade students who are not full I.B.
-Diploma candidates may elect not to participate in the Senior Internship Program.
-However, such students will be required to report to school daily throughout the period of the internship, throughout normal school hours and take Second Semester final exams in all courses .

-• Interns who for any reason are determined to have to be removed by the school administration from the Senior Internship Program will be required to report to school daily throughout the period of the internship, throughout normal school hours and take Second Semester final exams in all courses.
+- Twelfth-grade students who are full I.B.
+Diploma candidates, who are taking three or more exams during their senior year cannot participate in the Career Exploration Program, attend classes after the last Friday of April, nor take any Second Semester final exams.
+Because of their commitment to take and attend review sessions prior to at least four two-day I.B. external assessments, participation in the Career Exploration Program on the part of these candidates is not feasible. - Twelfth-grade students who are not full I.B.
+Diploma candidates may elect not to participate in the Career Exploration Program.
+However, such students will be required to report to school daily throughout the period of the exploration, throughout normal school hours and take Second Semester final exams in all courses. - Participating students who for any reason are determined to have to be removed by the school administration from the Career Exploration Program will be required to report to school daily throughout the period of the exploration, throughout normal school hours and take Second Semester final exams in all courses.